FTLam11/fronk-tolks/elixir-intro.md

 ## So what benefits does immutability give us?

 * Promotes usage of pure functions - easy to use, simple to test
+* Minimizes the effects of invalid state - data that gets processes by multiple functions still exists in its original form (rollbacks for data!)
+* More efficient memory management - new copies of data reuse as much of the old data as possible, only making shallow copies when needed.
 * Prevents mutation of shared state - key point for **concurrency**

 ---